Alamshah1617/Alamshah1617/README.md

 - 👋 Hi, I’m @Alamshah1617
 - 👀 I’m interested in software development.
-- 🌱 I’m currently learning c++, javascript.
+- 🌱 I’m currently learning Web Decelopment.
+- 🌱 I have good command on C++ and JavaScript.
 - 💞️ I’m looking to collaborate to tech companies for build better career.
-- 📫 you can  reach me on linkedIn prodife ... here is my profile----- www.linkedin.com/in/alamshah1617
+- 📫 you can  reach me on linkedIn profile ... here is my profile----- www.linkedin.com/in/alamshah1617